mobiledeeplinking/mobiledeeplinking.github.io/_posts/2014-02-12-mobiledeeplinking-spec.markdown

 It is important to maintain a consistent state in your app while providing the desired experience.
-A deep link may be fired at any time in any app state, and it is your responsibility to **keep the app in a stable state.**
+A deeplink may be fired at any time in any app state, and it is your responsibility to **keep the app in a stable state.**